Ascension-Addons/SuperDuperMacro/README.md

-# Addon Name
+# SuperDuperMacro

-This is the repository for <Addon Name>.
+This is the repository for SuperDuperMacro.
 Modified for Ascension.gg.